dtm-dplusplus/Denix-Game-Engine/README.md

 # Denix Game Engine

-A passion project to facilitate my understanding of 3D Graphics and Game Engines!
+A passion project to facilitate my understanding of Game Engine Technology!

-Currently in it's infancy, some cool stuff coming!
+The project is currently in it's infancy, as I prepare documentation and research the indivudal components that make up this software.

+I can't wait to show you what I have planned :)

+Best

+dtm-dplusplus